-Marc creates detailed and soulful “Elko” specific pieces that he shares with the community at the Elko County Art Club Gallery.
+Marc creates detailed “Elko” specific pieces that he shares with the community at the Elko County Art Club Gallery.

 Marc Desobeau is a painter whose passion for railroads is vividly seen in his paintings.
 Marc was born in 1962 and lives with his wife Glenna in Ogden, Utah.
 When he is not creating “Railroad Masterpieces” he is employed as a Locomotive Engineer with the Union Pacific Railroad.
 Marc’s firsthand experience with trains and control of the the artistic medium produce exceptional railroad portraits.